-The main advantage of the Rent-a-Subco alternative is that the costs are significantly less than forming a Public-Private-Company and consequently, it can be sold at a lower price making it a cost-effective option to companies raising even a small amount of capital.
+The main advantage of the Rent-a-Subco alternative is that the costs are significantly less than forming a PPC and consequently, it can be sold at a lower price making it a cost-effective option to companies raising even a small amount of capital.

-For the past several years there are only a few companies in Canada that have been offering this alternative process.
-However, there is little marketing activity conducted by the competitors and many companies and their advisors are not aware of this option.
-As a result, Axiom Capital Advisors Inc. was incorporated on January 28, 2020 with the goal of obtaining a public listing, so that the Issuer can offer the Rent-a-Subco option and better serve the market demand.
+The Issuer is only aware of two other companies in Canada that have been offering this alternative process.
+However, there is little marketing activity currently conducted by these competitors and consequentially, many small businesses and their advisors are not aware of this option.
+After the Issuer receives its Listing on the CSE, it will focus on implementing a Canada-wide marketing plan reaching out to lawyers, EMDs and other small business advisors about the Rent-A-Subco option.